Bradley Hall 377

 Ph.
 D., Comparative Literature, State University of New York at Binghampton

 Dr. Vickroy began teaching at Bradley in 1990.
-Her specialty areas include the modern novel (18th to 20th Century), literature and psychology, and women writers.
+Her specialty areas include trauma studies, modern and contemporary novels, women writers and American and French literatures.

-Dr. Vickroy's research interests focus primarily on literature and psychology, 20th Century culture and the novel, and women writers.
-She has published essays on Toni Morrison, Marguerite Duras, Margaret Atwood, Virginia Woolf, Reinaldo Arenas, Dorothy Allison, Larry Heinemann and Pat Barker.
+Dr. Vickroy's research interests are Trauma Studies (trauma in literature), the contemporary novel and women writers.
+She has published essays on Toni Morrison, Marguerite Duras, Margaret Atwood, Jane Smiley, Virginia Woolf, Reinaldo Arenas, Dorothy Allison, Larry Heinemann and Pat Barker.
+Her book, Reading Trauma Narratives was published by the University of Virginia Press in 2015.
 Her book, Trauma and Survival in Contemporary Fiction, was published by the University of Virginia Press in Fall 2002.
-Another book, Critical Essays on American Author Dorothy Allison, which she co-edited with Dr. Christine Blouch, was published in 2004 with Mellen Press.
-Her essays and reviews have appeared in the journals: Mosaic, MELUS, The Comparatist, Comparative Literature, Women and Language, Obsidian II, and Modern Language Studies.
+Her essays and reviews have appeared in the journals: Mosaic, MELUS, The Comparatist, Comparative Literature, CLA (Journal of College Language Association), Women and Language, Obsidian II, and Modern Language Studies.